-Learning hoof care may not even be on your radar.
+Is learning hoof care on your radar?
 For some, caring for their horse’s hooves involves the occasional check, clean, and a visit from the farrier/barefoot trimmer/equine podiatrist every month or two.

-Others like myself are trimming their own horses to either save money or be more responsible for their horse’s care overall.
+Many owners are now trimming their own horses to either save money or be more responsible for their horse’s care overall.

 Whatever role you have, I encourage you to become more educated about hoof care in general so you can know if your trimmer/farrier is doing a good job or is able to perform the best trim possible to keep your horse’s hooves and body balanced and healthy.

 While it is possible to pick up a lot of information from books, DVDs, and online, nothing can take the place of practical hands-on learning with a reputable organization.

 Then it’s a matter of practice, practice, mentoring with skilled professionals, and more practice! especially if you want to take your new skills to the level of professionalism!

 Below are some of the best options for studying hoof care in Australia and overseas.
-These courses cover much more than trimming as you will find horse care and nutrition plays a vital role in hoof care.
+These courses cover much more than trimming as you will find horse care and nutrition play a vital role in hoof care.
 All offer a level of certification enabling trimmers to become professionals.

 I can highly recommend Pete Ramey’s DVDs and courses- he has produced the most comprehensive series on how to deal with a wide range of hoof pathologies and his new book, Care and Rehabilitation of the Equine Foot has to be one of the best textbooks available and a must for every serious student.

 Wild About Hooves – Jeremy Ford and Jen Clingly offer 1-day workshops around Australia and are also teachers for the Certificate in Equine Hoof Care below.

 Australian Certified Equine Hoofcare Practitioners – Certificate in Equine Hoof Care – is one of the best and most comprehensive courses designed for aspiring professional hoof care practitioners or fastidious home trimmers.